 Stations’ support of TAB’s Public Education Program, established in 1994, allows TAB to offer a wide range of direct services to stations in addition to our invaluable advocacy work in Austin and DC.

-NCSAs help government and non-profit entities deliver important public service messages to the entire state with a nominal budget, and revenues from the program make many of the following services possible.
+The PEP program helps government and non-profit entities deliver important public education messages to the entire state for a nominal fee, generating revenues that make the following services possible.

-TAB established this program in 1995 through a unique partnership with the FCC.
-ABIP inspectors review stations for compliance with FCC regulations and advise the stations on corrections needed to achieve compliance.
-Successful inspections, which are voluntary and partly underwritten by TAB, garner participating stations a three-year waiver from routine, surprise FCC inspections.
-With FCC fines starting at $4,000, this program is no-brainer for Texas stations!
+TAB initiated this program in 1997 through a unique partnership with the FCC.
+Our team of ABIP inspectors review stations for regulatory compliance and advise stations on needed corrective action.
+Successful inspections, which are voluntary and partly underwritten by TAB, garner participating stations a three-year waiver from onsite, surprise FCC inspections.
+With FCC fines starting in excess of $4,000, this program is inexpensive “peace of mind” insurance for Texas broadcasters!

 Complying with the FCC’s EEO rules and finding qualified employees can be complicated and time-consuming.
 TAB helps stations simplify the process with its online Job Bank, career expos and Broadcast1Source.com, a web-based program that helps stations with EEO recordkeeping required by the FCC.

-A “mini-NAB Vegas” brings sales, technology and legal experts to your own back yard.
-Attracting more than 1,200 delegates and featuring 114 exhibit booths, the event is the go-to program for owners, managers, sales teams and engineers.
-It’s a fast-paced, hard-working day and a half in Austin.
-Mark your calendar for the 2014 confab – Aug.
-6-7 at the Renaissance Austin Hotel.
+A “mini-NAB Vegas” brings sales, technology and legal experts to Austin.
+Attracting more than 1,200 delegates and featuring 115+ exhibit booths, the event is the go-to program for owners, managers, sales teams and engineers.
+It’s a fast-paced, hard-working day and a half in Central Texas.
+TAB members get a discount on registration fees!